-- The steroid portion of the injection is an anti-inflammatory and reduces the inflammation and swelling around your nerve which may help ease pain, predominantly in your arm. - Response to the injection varies greatly from person to person.
-Some people get excellent pain relief, while others notice little or no benefit.
-Most people notice an improvement in pain within a week or two, but it can take longer. - The MRI scan does not help us understand who will respond to the injection.
-The length of time people notice a change in their pain varies from no response, through to long term improvement. - Symptoms may return, however the injection can provide a window of pain relief that allows you to engage with Physiotherapy and exercise while the disc naturally recovers.
+- The steroid portion of the injection is an anti-inflammatory and reduces the inflammation and swelling around the nerve which may help ease pain, predominantly in the arm. - Response to the injection varies greatly from person to person.
+Some people get excellent pain relief, while others notice little or no benefit. - The MRI scan does not help us understand who will respond to the injection.
+The length of time people notice a change in their pain varies from no response through to long term improvement.

+• Symptoms may return, however the injection can provide a window of pain relief that allows you to engage with physiotherapy and exercise.